delafu/CarND-Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using hog features using all the channels in the YCrCb color space, the histogram features and the spatial binning of color features.

+I´ve made some tests and I get the best results using all the features.
+I tried to improve the speed of the classifier using only one channel but I got worse results and a lot of false positives in the video.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+The sliding window algorithm is in the find_cars function in the notebook.
+I used the implementation given in the web lesson withe some modifications to reduce the number of false positives.

 ![alt text][image3]